DinhIchMinhHoang/Vietnamese-TTS/README.md

 #### ⚠️ Make sure to use Linux/WSL/Ubuntu if possible; some dependencies and audio tools may fail on plain Windows.

+#### ⚠️ Having GPU is recommended for fast and high quality experience.

 ## First Use

 #### Test the installation with a simple example: